 SB 901 requirement Description Plan section number b (2) (A) An accounting of the responsibilities of the persons responsible for executing the plan.
-7.1 b (2) (B) The objectives of the wildfire mitigation plan.
-1.3 b (2) (C) Description of the preventative strategies and programs to be adopted by the publicly owned electric utility or electrical cooperative to minimize the risk of its electrical lines and equipment causing catastrophic wildfires, including consideration of dynamic climate change risks.
-3,5 b (2) (D) A description of the metrics the local publicly owned electric utility or electrical cooperative plans to use to evaluate the wildfire mitigation plan's performance and the assumptions made that underlie the use of those metrics.
+7.1 b (2) (B) 1.3 b (2) (C) Description of the preventative strategies and programs to be adopted by the publicly owned electric utility or electrical cooperative to minimize the risk of its electrical lines and equipment causing catastrophic wildfires, including consideration of dynamic climate change risks.
+3, 5 b (2) (D) A description of the metrics the local publicly owned electric utility or electrical cooperative plans to use to evaluate the wildfire mitigation plan's performance and the assumptions made that underlie the use of those metrics.
 7.2